-An app where you can share short videos and view ones that other people share.
+• An app where you can share short videos and view ones that other people share.

-An instant messaging app that allows you to send private instant messages, photos, and videos to your contacts who have the app.
+• An instant messaging app that allows you to make video calls and send private instant messages, photos, and videos to your contacts who have the app.